NATIONAL JUNK FOOD DAY

 Snack a little.
 Chow down on your favorite chip, dip or treat.
 In fact, treat the family or workplace to a beverage or take out.
+If you’re looking for some international snacking flair, check out 24 Snacks from around the World.
 Post on social media using #NationalJunkFoodDay.
 You can also celebrate by taking a walk or doing some yard work to burn off those extra calories.

 We were unable to identify the origin of National Junk Food Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar!®!